Ah, eating eggs! My favorite and most consistent meal.

 Whether you're whipping up an omelet, baking, or just boiling one for a quick snack, know that you're nourishing your body with TONS of vital nutrients.
 And if you’re ever in doubt, just think back to this nutrient-packed breakdown.

-Top Health Benefits of Eating Eggs
+Top Health Benefits of Eating 8 Eggs a Day

 You've probably heard the saying, "An apple a day keeps the doctor away."
 Well, I'd venture to add, "An egg a day keeps you thriving in EVERY way!"